sikaeducation/curriculum/courses/201/standards/integrate-apis/topics/api-error-handling/README.md

 ## Watch Out!

 * `.ok` is only available on the initial response object.
 Once the body has been parsed (for example, with `.json()`), it is no longer available.
+* All of this code works the same way with `async`/`await`
+* If the response from the server isn't valid JSON, running `response.json()` will throw an error and it will hit the catch block anyway.
+This is not a reliable way to catch server errors though, as many servers will return valid JSON explaining the error.